 4.1.
 Stage 1: Offer Submission and Validation

-(MR Ch.7 s.18.6.3)
+(MR Ch.7 ss.18.6.3, 18.7.5)

 Capacity auction participants are required to submit capacity auction offers via Online IESO, following the auction timelines detailed in section 2.2.
 Each capacity auction participant may submit capacity auction offers associated with each potential capacity auction resource identified during the capacity qualification process for any quantity between 1 MW and the unforced capacity, using offer laminations to reflect the price of providing the various levels of capacity.
+Each capacity auction offer will be assigned a time stamp, which will reflect the date and time, to the second, recorded by Online IESO when a capacity auction participant submits or revises a capacity auction offer during the two business day offer submission window, and, for greater certainty, would be the later of the submission or revision time.

 Capacity auction participants that qualified a new capacity dispatchable load resource and elected to, in addition, qualify a physical hourly demand response resource per section 3.3.1, must only submit a capacity auction offer for their physical hourly demand response resource.